Lab

 Procedure

-Two students form a team.
-The first student will use a stop watch to time the number of seconds between bounces and the second student will be the observer of how high the ball bounces.
-When the designated student drops the ball, the student with the stop watch listens for the sound of the first bounce, starts the stop watch, and then listens for the sound of the second bounce, when he stops timing.
-The second student observes how high the ball bounces against the backdrop of the brick wall.
-The height and times are recorded in the data chart.
-The experiment needs to be repeated for a total of five trials.
+For this lab, two students will form a team.
+The first student will use a stop watch to time the number of seconds between bounces while the second student will be the observer of how high the ball bounces.
+When the balls is dropped, the student with the stop watch listens for the sound of the first bounce, starts the stop watch, and then listens for the sound of the second bounce, when he immediately stops timing.
+The second student observes how high the ball bounces against the backdrop of the wall.
+To assist with calculating the height of the bounce, there are colored strips (green, orange, yellow pink), each 10-cm wide numbered in 6 sets of four.
+Once the height and hang time for a bounce are recorded in the data chart, we repeat the process for a total of five trials.

 Calculate the acceleration due to gravity by using the kinematics equation s = v